joaohenggeler/eternal-wanderer/Source/README.md

 * `user_script_filter`: which user scripts from `user_scripts` to install before scouting.
 This is currently only used to disable any JavaScript functions that may prevent the WebDriver from working correctly via the `Disable Prompt Functions` user script.

 * `initial_snapshots`: a list of snapshots (URL and timestamp) to be used as the starting point when scouting.
+These snapshots are always scouted first regardless of the following filtering options.
 Only used if the `-initial` argument is passed to the script.

 * `ranking_max_points`: the maximum amount of points to use when ranking a snapshot.
 May be null if there's no maximum.